Lecture Notes in Cosmology: Perturbation of the energy-momentum tensor

 \begin{ex} Show that:

-i.e. the fluid density is the projection of the energy-momentum tensor along the 4-velocity of the fluid element and the pressure is the projection of the energy-momentum tensor on the 3-hypersurface orthogonal to the four-velocity. \end{ex}
+The fluid density is the projection of the energy-momentum tensor along the 4-velocity of the fluid element and the pressure is the projection of the energy-momentum tensor on the 3-hypersurface orthogonal to the four-velocity.